nazavode/zirkon/docs/source/first-steps.rst

  1
  >>>

-Notice that, regardless of the actual type of the inserted dictionary, *Config* will internally use for subsection the same type used for the ``dictionary`` attribute:
+The actual type of the dictionary is not significant [#fn0]_: the subsection is always stored using the same *dict* class of the root *dictionary*.

  >>> type(config['sub'].dictionary)
  <class 'collections.OrderedDict'>